roschler/eliza/docs/api/classes/DatabaseAdapter.md

 > `abstract` **removeAllRelationships**(`params`): `Promise`\<`boolean`\>

-Removes all relationships that exist userA is a participant to the relationship, either side.
+Removes all relationships that exist with userA as a participant to the relationship, either side.

 #### Parameters